 Where to Eat in Kōchi

-Another cool place to try is Hakobe, where you can make your own Okonomiyaki (savoury pancakes) at your table.
-You just order your preferred ingredients and prepare them on your own personal hot-plate.
-It’s a lot of fun and super tasty.
+You basically just order the ingredients that you want to put in the pancakes and then prepare them on your own personal hot-plate.
 It’s close to the eastern end of the pedestrian Obiyamachi Street.